MathIsFun0/DualRieselProject/README.md

 # Dual Riesel Project
 Code and data for solving the Dual Riesel conjecture.
+Currently in heavy development.

 - This branch contains the source code for the client.
 - The "website" branch contains source code for the website.